-Margolin, A. A., Nemenman, I., Basso, K., Wiggins, C., Stolovitzky, G., Favera, R., & Califano, A. (2006).
-ARACNE: An Algorithm for the Reconstruction of Gene Regulatory Networks in a Mammalian Cellular Context.
-BMC Bioinformatics, 7(Suppl 1), S7. doi:10.1186/1471-2105-7-S1-S7

-orthotab: target species| target gene | other species | other gene | orthology val1 | orthology val2 …: This table gives the gene to gene orthology value, according to several different orthology measures <refs Manny: please put these in>.
+orthotab: target species| target gene | other species | other gene | orthology val1 | orthology val2 …: gives the gene-to-gene orthology value, according to several different orthology measures for example: reciprocal best blast [30] hits, OrthologID [3], OrthoMCL [31], and Inparanoid [32].

-edgetab: species | gene1 | gene2 | edgetype | strength | p-value | number of different experimental conditions: This table gives the strength and the p-value (the probability it could arise by chance – we evaluate this using a non-parametric resampling approach) of a given experimentally determined edge.
+edgetab: species | gene1 | gene2 | edgetype | strength | p-value | number of different experimental conditions: gives the strength and the p-value (the probability it could arise by chance – we evaluate this using a non-parametric re-sampling approach) of a given experimentally determined edge.
 We consider only experimentally determined edges as an input to this inference algorithm to avoid circular inferences.
 Note that certain edge relationships may be present only in certain conditions (e.g. drought conditions for plants).
-In that case, we might want to complicate this table representation to include condition-specific edge strengths.
+In that case, the tools we propose could be used just for the conditions of interest.
 However, we prefer not to do this because similar conditions in different species may have vastly different effects.
-Instead, we find correlations that generally hold over all conditions.
+Instead, in our preliminary work, we find correlations that generally hold over all conditions.

-speciestab species1 | species2 | species similarity measure1 | species similarity measure2: This table measures sequence similarity according to one of a number of criteria (e.g. distance based or through parsimony). <refs Manny: please put these in>.
+species1 | species2 | species similarity measure1 | species similarity measure2: measures sequence similarity according to one of a number of criteria (e.g. distance based, for example average percent identity of protein sequences, or through parsimony).

 Now, to predict an edge between g1 and g2 in s, we will combine evidence from edges in other species, as well as evidence from experiments in species s itself.
 The basic method will be regression and regression trees with a penalty for complexity.
 For the sake of performance and robustness to noise, we will use some mixture of the following three approaches: